 Online PhD Programs From GCU

-An online Doctor of Philosophy (PhD) program from Grand Canyon University can help encourage and inspire learners who are passionate about their fields of study and ready for leadership in their professions, communities and society.
+An online Doctor of Philosophy (PhD) program1 from Grand Canyon University can help encourage and inspire learners who are passionate about their fields of study and ready to position themselves for potential leadership roles in their professions, communities and society.
 At GCU, the College of Doctoral Studies is a community that connects faculty and learners.

 The GCU Difference

-GCU has been an accredited university for over 50 years and has grown overall online enrollment by approximately 59,000 students from September 2009 to September 2021.
-Our online PhD degrees are part of the university’s educational curriculum, with support from professors and academic counselors.
+GCU has been an institutionally accredited university by the Higher Learning Commission for over 50 years and has nearly 93,000 students enrolled online in Fall 2023.2 Our online PhD degrees1 are part of the university’s educational curriculum, with support from professors and academic counselors.

 In the same fashion, all our online programs are led by knowledgeable faculty in their respective fields.
 We offer a competitive and affordable online tuition and a schedule that offers flexibility.
 Learn more about online learning at GCU and how earning a degree can be the next step toward positioning yourself for possible career advancement.